nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-05-15-linked-in-codeplex-developers-group/index.md

 ---
+title: Linked in Codeplex developers group
+date: 2008-05-15
+author: MrHinsh
 id: "227"
-title: "Linked in Codeplex developers group"
-date: "2008-05-15"
-categories:
-  - "me"
-coverImage: "nakedalm-logo-128-link-3-3.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "linked-in-codeplex-developers-group"
+slug: linked-in-codeplex-developers-group
 aliases:
 - /blog/linked-in-codeplex-developers-group
+categories:
+- me
+coverImage: nakedalm-logo-128-link-3-3.png

 ---

 If you are a developer on Codeplex then there are now two Codeplex LinkedIn groups for you to join.